-These systems help businesses identify and prevent fraudulent transactions by monitoring transaction patterns, customer behaviors, and other risk factors.
-Techniques such as machine-learning algorithms, behavior analysis, and risk scoring can detect anomalies and prevent fraud.
+These systems help businesses identify and prevent fraudulent transactions by monitoring transaction patterns, customer behaviours, and other risk factors.
+Techniques such as machine-learning algorithms, behaviour analysis, and risk scoring can detect anomalies and prevent fraud.

 Achieving and maintaining PCI DSS compliance is important to protect your customers’ sensitive payment information and demonstrate your commitment to security.
 To ensure compliance with PCI DSS, businesses should take the following steps:

-- Conduct a deep risk assessment to identify potential vulnerabilities in your payment-processing infrastructure.
+- Conduct an in-depth risk assessment to identify potential vulnerabilities in your payment-processing infrastructure.

-- Implement necessary security measures, such as encryption, tokenization, and strong access controls, to address the identified risks.
+- Implement necessary security measures, such as encryption, tokenisation, and strong access controls, to address the identified risks.